deltachat/deltachat-pages/en/help.md

 formal e-mail to them.
 You will get bonus professionalism points if you set a [signature text](#signature).

-### What is the "Send Copy to Self" setting good for?

-Sending a copy of your messages to yourself ensures that you receive your own messages on all devices.
-If you have multiple devices and don't turn it on, you see only the messages from other people, and the messages you send from the current device.

-The copy is sent to the Inbox, and then moved to the DeltaChat folder; it's not put into the "Sent" folder.
-Delta Chat *never* uploads anything to the Sent folder because this would mean uploading a message twice (once through SMTP, and once through IMAP to Sent folder).

-The default setting for "Send Copy to Self" is "on".

-### Why can I choose to watch the "Sent" folder?

-The only reason one wants to watch the Sent folder is if you are using another mail program (like Thunderbird) next to your Delta Chat app, and want your MUA to participate in chat conversations.

-However, we recommend using the Delta Chat Desktop Client; you can download it on [get.delta.chat](https://get.delta.chat).
-The option to watch the "Sent" folder might go away in the future.
-It was introduced at a time where there was no Delta Chat Desktop client available on all platforms.

-### Why can I choose to only watch the DeltaChat folder?

-This is an experimental setting for some people who are experimenting with server-side rules.
-Not all providers support this, but with some you can move all mails with a "Chat-Version" header to the DeltaChat folder.
-Normally, this would be done by the Delta Chat app.

-Enabling "Only Fetch from DeltaChat folder" makes sense if you have **both**:

-- enabled a server-side rule to move all messages with Chat-Version header to the DeltaChat folder, and
-- have set the "Show classic emails" setting to "no, chats only".

-In this case, Delta Chat doesn't need to watch the Inbox, and it's enough to only watch the DeltaChat folder.

 ### Is Delta Chat compatible with Proton Mail / Tutanota / Criptext?